Roman Army during the Pax Romana: Cavalry

 Roman cavalry reenactment show during "Römerfest 2008" in Carnuntum.

-Training for the Roman cavalry was a comprehensive and rigorous process that involved both riders and horses being taught separately and then together.
-The training was designed to ensure both troopers and their mounts were prepared for the demands of combat, including riding, weapon handling, and performing complex maneuvers under different conditions.
+Training for the Roman cavalry was designed to ensure both troopers and their mounts were prepared for the demands of combat, including riding, weapon handling, and performing complex maneuvers under different conditions.
 Many recruits in the alae (auxiliary cavalry units) were already experienced horsemen due to their native backgrounds, especially those from regions with strong equestrian traditions like Gaul and Thrace.
 However, newly recruited cavalrymen, especially those promoted from infantry (cohortes equitatae), often had to be trained from scratch.

-The earliest training involved: Mounting wooden horses without any equipment to practice getting on and off from either side.
-Progressing to mounting while fully armed, sometimes on moving horses.
+The basic training consisted of: Mounting wooden horses without any equipment to practice getting on and off from either side.
+Progressing to mounting while fully armed, sometimes on moving horses even with a drawn sword (spatha).
 Recruits were first taught proper posture and how to sit correctly on a horse.
-Xenophon, an ancient expert on horsemanship, emphasized keeping the lower leg relaxed, the body loose, and moving with the horse to avoid fatigue and maintain balance.
+Xenophon, an ancient expert on horsemanship, advised to keep the lower leg relaxed, the body loose, and moving with the horse to avoid fatigue and maintain balance.
 Once recruits mastered sitting and basic riding, they moved on to controlling their horses using reins, legs, and voice commands.
 Horses were trained separately before being assigned to a rider.

 Training began at the age of three and was conducted by experienced trainers who used long-reins to control the horse while teaching obedience and discipline.
 Horses were gradually introduced to carrying weight, including a rider, and were trained to perform battle maneuvers such as sharp turns, sudden stops, quick accelerations, and navigating rough terrain.
 Horses also underwent "war training" to prepare for the physical challenges of combat, including jumping over ditches, leaping walls, and galloping up and down hills.
-They were tested for strength, obedience, and endurance.
 Once the horse and rider were paired, training became more intensive.
 Both were exercised together to develop coordination and synchronization.
+Under Emperor Hadrian, additional techniques were adopted from Celtic and Sarmatian cavalry, such as half- and quarter-turns, as well as advanced missile-handling skills.